 What cleaning products should I use on my marble table?

 Don't use anything with bleach (including kitchen spray or oven cleaning) or anything with lemon or vinegars.
-Use only a mild soap and water, that is all you need.
+Use only a mild soap and water, that is all you need unless you get a special marble cleaner like that given in the care pack.
 You can use a sponge if you need to clean the surface well.

 Can you use waxing sprays or dust sprays (such as Mr Sheen)?